Amazing places to explore the world's ancient civilisations

 Pyramids of Giza, Egypt

 The gigantic pyramids of Giza have stood on the edge of the desert plateau near Cairo for nearly five millennia.
-The oldest is the Great Pyramid, built around 2750 BC to entomb the pharaoh Khufu (Cheops).
+The oldest is the Great Pyramid, built around roughly 2550 to 2490 BC to entomb the pharaoh Khufu (Cheops).
 As the only remaining wonder of the ancient world, the pyramids cannot fail to amaze with their age and scale.
 To see the treasures of this far-reaching civilisation though, you must visit the Egyptian Museum in central Cairo.
 It is home to an astonishing collection of ancient Egyptian artefacts.

 Luxor, Egypt